-Arkadi Zaides is an independent choreographer.
-Born in 1979 in Belorussia, former USSR, he immigrated to Israel in 1990 and currently lives in France.
+Arkadi Zaides is an independent choreographer; born in Belarus in 1979, he immigrated to Israel in 1990 and currently lives in Brussels.

 Zaides received the Emile Zola Prize for Performing Arts for demonstrating engagement in human rights issues in his work Archive (2013).
 His work Quiet received a grant from the Israeli Ministry of Culture and Sport (2013).
 He was the recipient of the Israeli Lottery Foundation Landau Award (2012).
 He won the Israeli Ministry of Culture and Sport Young Artist Prize (2008, 2009, 2011).
 He received the annual Rosenblum Award for excellence in the arts (2010), and his work Solo Colores received the Kurt Jooss Award (2010).